Sharonmn63/Overview.md/README.md

 •	Convert bulk documents between formats, export only a subset, etc.

-•	Also includes advanced search features, word clouds, and entity detection, as well as a plain old folder view.

-**Overview** includes, Word Clouds, and Entity Detection, as well as a simple folder view.
+•**Overview** includes, Word Clouds, and Entity Detection, as well as a simple folder view.

 Here is an example of **Overview's Word Cloud**, which I developed using [Walt Whitman's](http://www.poetryfoundation.org/bio/walt-whitman) poem [Song of Myself](http://www.poetryfoundation.org/poem/182373").